climaticzoning/simzoning/README.md

 * BRA_Brazil.zon
 * USA.zon

 These examples are described in the Documentation folder.
+Note that different examples require different EnergyPlus versions.
+Samples of output reports for each example are available in the Outputs folder.

+All weather files, simulation models and GIS shape files required to run these exemples are provided with this source code.

 **Disclaimer: **
 USA IDFs and all weather files provided just for demonstration purposes.